 ‘Crowdsourcing’ by contests has proven to be a success in the past.
 NASA held a naming contest for its free-flying robot to be launched in 2017 at its International Space Station.
 Even new ideas for products can be gained through crowdsourcing.
 There are also crowd-sourced naming websites to launch contests, or it can be done on newspapers and your own websites.
 Announce attractive rewards for the prize-winning entry.

 It is very important to do internal awareness campaigns in the organization.
 Make sure it is understood, rolled out and embraced by the internal stakeholders.
 They are the first brand ambassadors of the company.
 Prepare a document having Frequently Asked Questions (FAQ) that address all aspects of the rebranding exercise.

-The rebranding should be result oriented- it should lead to increased market share, increased brand recall, increase sales and profits.
-If such variables have to be accounted for, the company has to calculate the existing market share of the company and brand, and have a target to the achieved.
+The rebranding should be result-oriented- it should lead to increased market share, increased brand recall, increase sales and profits.
+If such variables have to be accounted for, the company has to calculate the existing market share of the company and brand and have a target to achieve.

-Canara Bank that went for rebranding strategy recently pointed out that the new logo represents the bank’s initiative to reach out to all its stakeholders including creditors, government, depositors, institutions and the society at large.
+Canara Bank went for a rebranding strategy, recently pointed out that the new logo represents the bank’s initiative to reach out to all its stakeholders, including creditors, government, depositors, institutions and the society at large.
 The blue color is denotive of depth and scale while Yellow shows energy, vibrancy and optimistic outlook.

 It is also better to avoid names that don’t convey anything.
 Consulting firm Accenture was created when Arthur Andersen left Andersen Consulting.
 A marketing consultant advised the firm to change the name to Accenture- denoting an accent on the future.
 However, the rebranding resulted in a loss of $100 mn and ranked as one of the worst name changes in history.